menu

 Overview

 Durbin is a tiny town located in the state of West Virginia.
-With a population of 245 people and just one neighborhood, Durbin is the 245th largest community in West Virginia.
-Much of the housing stock in Durbin was built prior to World War II, making it one of the older and more historic towns in the country.
+With a population of 249 people and just one neighborhood, Durbin is the 245th largest community in West Virginia.
+Durbin has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

 Occupations and Workforce

-Because occupations involving physical labor dominate the local economy, Durbin is generally considered to be a blue-collar town.
-45.80% of the Durbin workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
-Overall, Durbin is a town of service providers, sales and office workers, and transportation and shipping workers.
-There are especially a lot of people living in Durbin who work in office and administrative support (21.37%), food service (16.79%), and maintenance occupations (6.87%).
+Durbin is a blue-collar town, with 40.00% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Durbin is a town of sales and office workers, service providers, and transportation and shipping workers.
+There are especially a lot of people living in Durbin who work in office and administrative support (25.52%), food service (14.48%), and maintenance occupations (6.21%).

 Setting & Lifestyle